Letters to 2019

-This school year I also added a YouTube channel, where students help create discussions and other teaching content.
+This school year we have continued our class YouTube channel, where students help create discussions and other teaching content.
 Feel free to view and subscribe!
 YouTube.com/MrTodnem

 The goal is that my profiles exist as a model for safe and appropriate use of social media.
-I have also learned a lot about my own teaching by reflecting each week with students for our videos.
+I have also learned a lot about my own teaching by reflecting each week with students.

 Each year it seems more and more true that social media is just an extension of real life.
-If we take a genuine approach and use technology to meet fundamental processes of life hits the same needs as always; the physical, mental, and social need for well-being is ever-present.
+If we take a genuine approach and use technology to meet fundamental processes of life, it hits the same needs as always.
+The physical, mental, and social need for well-being is ever-present.
 It's the how, that changes.
 With the evolving world of technology, even the internet and social media will look different in years to come.

 And so, here we are.
 Living in the future of your 8th grade experience, the present constantly becoming our past.

 I still teach at Scullen Middle School in Naperville, Illinois, in the same classroom in which you sat back in 8th grade.
 Some assignments and activities stick around, others have run their course so that new ideas, articles, and video clips can suit the ever-changing teenage life.